 Advanced Diagnosis course – Nonclinician or student/trainee

-This course will not provide CME credit and is appropriate for nonclinicians or students and trainees.
-Reduced rate provided.
-Please email info@psychiatryletter.com to notify us of your student/trainee status.
+This course does not grant Continuing Medical Education (CME) credits and is protected for non-clinicians or students and interns.
+We offer a discount.
+Please email info@psychiatryletter.com to inform us of your student/intern status.

-This course on Advanced Diagnosis will cover data in clinical research studies for major diagnoses in psychiatry.
+This course on Advanced Diagnosis will cover data from clinical research studies for the main diagnoses in psychiatry.
 Clinical research will be examined in both children and adults.
-DSM and non-DSM approaches to diagnosis and treatment will be explored, and evidence for and against different approaches will be provided using scientific clinical research studies.
-All discussion will be evidence-based, with direct relation to scientifically sound clinical research studies.
-Conceptual and historical aspects of psychiatric diagnoses and psychopathology also will be analyzed.
+DSM and non-DSM approaches to diagnosis and treatment will be explored, and evidence for and against different approaches will be presented through scientific clinical research studies.
+All discussions will be evidence-based, with a direct relationship to scientifically sound clinical research studies.
+Conceptual and historical aspects of psychiatric diagnoses and psychopathology will also be analyzed.

-The practice gap that is being addressed is that psychiatric practitioners often do not have extensive knowledge about the scientific or conceptual basis of the most common psychiatric diagnoses.
-This limited knowledge leads to notable misdiagnosis rates or to misuse of diagnoses.
-Further clinicians use the DSM system uncritically, and often are unable to think about psychopathology based on the scientific literature primarily, whether or not it correlates with DSM constructs.
+The practice gap being addressed is that psychiatrists often lack extensive knowledge of the scientific or conceptual basis for the most common psychiatric diagnoses.
+This limited knowledge leads to notable rates of misdiagnosis or the misuse of diagnoses.
+Furthermore, clinicians use the DSM system uncritically and are often unable to think about psychopathology based primarily on the scientific literature, regardless of whether or not it correlates with DSM constructs.

 The learning objectives are:

-- To analyze the conceptual assumptions and empirical data underlying major psychiatric diagnoses
+- Analyze the conceptual assumptions and empirical data underlying major psychiatric diagnoses.

-- To identify and understand the research evidence for and against DSM and non-DSM concepts of psychopathology
+- Identify and understand the research evidence for and against DSM and non-DSM concepts of psychopathology.

-- To apply the broader knowledge provided in the course to decision-making in clinical practice
+- Apply the broader knowledge provided in the course to decision-making in clinical practice.

 - Origins and sources of DSM-III to 5